 Entrants are responsible for bringing the concours forms furnished at the on-site Parade check-in to the event.
 The forms will include a display card, a Master Score Sheet, and detailed score sheets.
 An announcer's card may also be provided.
 Entrants should complete all applicable portions of the forms before judging begins.
 Official score sheets, or reasonable copies thereof, shall be returned to each entrant.
-Samples of the score sheetsthat must be used are in Appendix IV.
+Group score sheets should be available after the Concours banquet.
+Samples of the score sheets that must be used are in Appendix IV.